gravitational/teleport/docs/4.4/enterprise/ssh-rbac.md

 `port_forwarding`         | Allow TCP port forwarding          | Logical "OR" i.e. if any role allows port forwarding, it's allowed
 `client_idle_timeout`     | Forcefully terminate active SSH sessions after an idle interval | The shortest timeout value wins, i.e. the most restrictive value is selected
 `disconnect_expired_cert` | Forcefully terminate active SSH sessions when a client certificate expires | Logical "OR" i.e. evaluates to "yes" if at least one role requires session termination
+`max_connections`         | Limit on how many Teleport active SSH sessions can be started `max_sessions`            | Total number of session channels which can be established across a single SSH connection

 ## RBAC for Hosts